 of poor parenting, too much TV, too much sugar, and neglect by teachers or

-caregivers.
 Research has shown that this is just not so, and that these behaviors are very likely to be caused by biological factors.

 ADD disorder appears to run in families, and if one family member has